aspose-diagram/Aspose.Diagram-for-.NET/README.md

 #Aspose.Diagram for .NET Examples Repository

-This package contains C# and VB.NET Example Projects for [Aspose.Diagram for .NET](http://www.aspose.com/categories/.net-components/aspose.diagram-for-.net/default.aspx).
+This repository contains C# and VB.NET Example Projects for [Aspose.Diagram for .NET](http://www.aspose.com/categories/.net-components/aspose.diagram-for-.net/default.aspx).

 ##How to use the Examples?